 For example, mixing cocaine with alcohol is unsafe.
 Mixing opioids with benzos (for example, heroin with klonopin) is dangerous.

-To see what, exactly, the negative effects can be, check out the individual drug entires here on TripSit.
+To see what, exactly, the negative effects can be, check out the individual drug entries on TripSit.
 They made the chart.
-A few other organizations, like DanceSafe, can also help you figure out which drug combos are dangerous.
+A few other organizations, like DanceSafe can help you figure out what's really in your molly and which drug combos are dangerous.

 But this chart has a fascinating twist.
-Your DARE officer is going to hate this, but this chart doesn’t just show you what’s dangerous — it shows you what might be amazing.
+Your DARE officer is going to hate this, but this chart doesn’t just show you what’s dangerous — it shows you what might be awesome.